Haervwe/open-webui-tools/README.md

 ```

 ![Planner Agent Example](img/planner.png)
-*Example of Planner Agent in action Using local Qwen 3 14b as planner and action model and DeepCoder 14b as Coding model (previous verision of the script)*
+*Example of Planner Agent in action Using local Hermes 8b (previous verision of the script)*

 ---